The HTTP 1.1 protocol extends the capabilities of the previous version and adds virtual hosts. Now we'll see what we need it for and how it works.

-We got a response again, but without the body, because we used the HEAD, not the GET request.
+We got a response again, but without the body.
+It happened because we used the HEAD, not the GET request.

 We can also state that we want to close the connection.
-To do this, after establishing a connection and passing standard headers, you need to pass another header.
+To do so, you should pass another header after establishing a connection and passing standard headers.
 It's called

 Connection closed by foreign host.